ucsb-cs16-m18/ucsb-cs16-m18.github.io/_lab/lab08.md

 1. Indentation is neat, consistent and follows good practice (see below)
 2. Variable name choice: variables should have sensible names.
 	More on indentation: Your code should be indented neatly.
 Code that is inside braces should be indented, and code that is at the same "level" of nesting inside braces should be indented in a consistent way.
 Follow the examples from lecture, the sample code, and from the textbook.
-3. Your solution uses recursion.
+3. Your solution for recursiveSum and recursiveLargestValue uses recursion.
 You will not receive credit otherwise (even if Gradescope marks your code as correct).

 * Your submission should be on-time.
 If you miss the deadline, you are subject to getting a zero.